copsTvFan/cops-episode-guide/guide.md

   sister, father and uncle were in the LV police, it runs in the family.
 He goes to pull over a car that ran a stop sign on Stoker & Webb.
 An officer unsuccessfully uses mace to stop a suspect; birds invade a woman's home;
   Tampa police impound the new car of a suspected drug dealer.
+- Palm Springs, CA
-Palm Springs/Tampa FL
+- Tampa FL

 ## CP-1510